 $CHATR_ROOT/src/intonation/ToBI.c

-function determines the f0 value for
+The int_target_module function determines the f0 value for

 each syllable of the SylStream.
 The method presently used is linear